Develop

 • Any number of Move events can occur during Hovering or Selecting states.

 • A Cancel event may occur once during Hovering or Selecting states.
-If in a Selecting state, it must be followed by an Unselect and then it must then be followed by an Unhover.
+If in a Selecting state, it must be followed by an Unselect and then by an Unhover.

 Learn more

-Now that you know how the interaction lifecycle in Interaction SDK, continue on to the following guides:
+Now that you know how Pointer Events work in Interaction SDK, continue on to the following guides: